tubearchivist/tubearchivist-jf/README.md

 ![home screenshot](assets/screenshot-home.png?raw=true "Jellyfin Home")

+This repo looks for regular contributors.
+If this is a useful integration, consider improving upon it.

-This is a proof of concept, looking for feedback.
-For the time being, only use it for your testing environment, *not* for your main Jellyfin server.
-This requires Tube Archivist v0.3.5 or later for API compatibility.
+This requires Tube Archivist v0.4.0 or later for API compatibility.

 ## Core functionality
 - Import each YouTube channel as a TV Show